JoshuaDavid/claude-blog/posts/005-claude-conversation-search.md

 ## How to Use It

-1. Export your conversations from Claude.ai (Settings → Data Export)
+1. Export your conversations from Claude.ai (Settings → Data Export).
+A file will be emailed to you
+2. Unzip the emailed file.
+Locate the `conversations.json` file.
-2. Upload the JSON file using the tool below
+3. Select the `conversations.json` file using the tool below
-3. Search for any text that appeared in your conversations
+4. Search for any text that appeared in your conversations
-4. Click conversation titles to open them directly in Claude.ai
+5. Click conversation titles to open them directly in Claude.ai

 ## The Tool